Feature #4044

 This way we always make sure during gerrit time that xml file is updated accordingly.

-#4 Updated by laforge 6 months ago
+Updated by laforge almost 5 years ago

 What is the advantage of that compared to always generating the vty